guanghuthegreat/azurestack-storage-resources-sample-dotnet/README.md

     Set AZS_TENANTID={your tenant id}
     Set AZS_CLIENTID={your client id}
     Set AZS_SECRETKEY={your client secret key}
-    Set AZS_LOCATION={the location (region) of your Azure Stack deployment, usually it's 'local' for ASDK deployments}
+    Set AZS_LOCATION={the location (region) of your Azure Stack deployment, like 'local' in a ASDK deployments}
     ```
 1. Run the sample.
     ```